Frequently Asked Questions

 How do I join as a mentee?

 You can complete this application form to join as a mentee.
 We will get back to you with more information about when you will be matched with a mentor.

 I am interested in being a mentee but nervous/uncomfortable about talking to a complete stranger, how can I overcome this?

 It is perfectly normal to be a bit uncomfortable in the beginning.
 This is something new you are trying out, and the benefits are numerous.
 We encourage you to step out of your comfort zone and reach out on our website to become a mentee.
 All our mentors have gone through different life experiences and we maintain a judgement-free zone at all times.
 We’re here to support you, the decision to participate is completely up to you.

 How are mentors evaluated, screened & selected ?

 Mentors complete an online application to express why they would make a good mentor.
-Once received, we review applications to determine which applicants would be the best fit for the program, and then we contact references.
-Once mentors are accepted they undergo a criminal record check and complete training with Mentor Canada (mentoringcanada.ca) before being connected with a mentee.
+Once received, we review applications to determine which applicants would be the best fit for the program, conduct interviews, and contact references.
+Once mentors are accepted they undergo a criminal record check and complete training with Mentor Canada (mentoringcanada.ca) as well as internal training before being connected with a mentee.

 Is there an age limit for mentors?